TripleSouls/2DPlatformGame/README.md

 ______

-Detailed information will be prepared soon...
+Detailed information will be published soon...

 ______